JWhitleyWork/decanstructor/README.md

 The definitive CAN analysis tool for ROS.
 Allows rapid prototyping, reverse-engineering, and monitoring of CAN-based systems.

-## Installation ##

-You will need the wxWidgets core packages.
-To install these on Ubuntu:

-    sudo apt-get install libwxgtk3.0-dev

 ## Usage ##

 By default, the node subscribes to the `can_in` topic with type can_msgs/Frame.